siderolabs/talos/README.md

 > We would like for Talos users to start thinking about what a "machine" is in the context of a Kubernetes cluster.
 > That is that a Kubernetes _cluster_ can be thought of as one massive machine and the _nodes_ merely as additional resources.
-> We don't wan't humans to focus on the _nodes_, but rather the _machine_ that is the Kubernetes cluster.
+> We don't want humans to focus on the _nodes_, but rather the _machine_ that is the Kubernetes cluster.
 > Should an issue arise at the node level, osctl should provide the necessary tooling to assist in the identification, debugging, and remediation of the issue.
 > However, the API is based on the Principle of Least Privilege, and exposes only a limited set of methods.
 > We aren't quite there yet, but we envision Talos being a great place for the application of [control theory](https://en.wikipedia.org/wiki/Control_theory) in order to provide a self-healing platform.